-Beyond the forecast period, the rate of increase of premiums will continue to be constrained by longstanding market issues.
+While Iran's gradual reintegration into the international community will support growth in non-life insurance spending, the rate of increase of premiums will continue to be constrained by longstanding market issues.
 For instance, price competition will hamper profitability and limit any insurer's ability, as well as drive, to innovate its product line.
 In addition, a lack of scale will force insurers to remain heavy users of outward reinsurance.
 We do not envisage any long-term solution for these challenges, with sub-scale insurers likely to characterise the market beyond the forecast period.
 As such, many of Iran's non-life sub-sectors will be marked by sluggish growth over the longer term.
 Other structural issues include low retention ratios, a lack of demand for non-compulsory lines and limited access to international capital.

 As is the case with the overall sector, currency fluctuations distort the segment's financial metrics, hindering long-term market projections.
 As with the sector as a whole, Iran's non-life segment is dominated by subscale players focusing on compulsory, basic lines.
 This has hindered product innovation and prevented the market diversifying into more specialised lines.
 The dominance of basic lines is reinforced by the local population's lack of awareness of the benefits of non-compulsory lines.
-Motor vehicle insurance and health insurance are by far the largest and most important sub-sectors of Iran's non-life segment, accounting for around 80% of total premiums.
-Both rate as substantial sub-sectors in regional terms; however, restricted access to international capital markets continues to hinder the development of these lines and the segment as a whole.
+Motor vehicle insurance and health insurance are by far the largest and most important sub-sectors of Iran's non-life segment, accounting for around 85% of total premiums.
+It is hoped that the easing of sanctions on Iran's economy will allow the country's insurers greater access to international capital markets, which will in turn stimulate the development of non-compulsory lines and the segment as a whole.